Bacteriostatic Water Storage: The Short Answer

 - Do not store adjacent to incompatibles (strong oxidizers, organic solvents)

-If your lab is in a climate where ambient temperatures regularly exceed 30°C, document and remediate.
-Long excursions outside the CRT range can compromise both the preservative system and the closure system.
+Lab in a hot climate?
+If ambient temperatures regularly push past 30°C, document the problem and fix it.
+Long stretches outside the CRT range can degrade the preservative system and the closure system both.

 Shelf Life: 24 Months Unopened

-BAC Water Depot's 10 mL bacteriostatic water vials carry a 24-month shelf life from manufacture date, printed on every vial label and confirmed on the per-lot CoA.
-Best practice:
+BAC Water Depot's 10 mL vials carry a 24-month shelf life from the manufacture date.
+That date is printed on every vial label and confirmed on the per-lot CoA.
+Good practice is short:

 - Verify the expiration date on every vial at receipt